dokeeffe/mobile-sqm-survey/README.md

 - Share your GPS from your phone using an app that can broadcast NMEA protocol
 - Connect your laptop to the same WIFI as your phone (setup a hotspot)
 - Plug in your SQM USB.
 - Run the app specifying your phone's IP and USB device.
-Example `./survey.py  -i 192.168.43.1 -s /dev/ttyUSB0` Data will be printed to the console and saved to a file called sqm.csv
+Example `./survey.py  -i 192.168.43.1 -s /dev/ttyUSB0` Data will be printed to the console and saved to a file called sqm.csv on mouse click
-- Drive around, data is logged every 5 seconds
+- Drive around, data is logged every time the left mouse button is clicked.
+- Dont click and drive at the same time.
+Find a helpful assistant to click when driving in open areas with no tree cover or traffic

 Data contains timestamps in 2 formats, GPS coordinates, altitude and SQM readings